The-Tooth-Business/TheToothFairyDocs/README.md

 ****************
 #### Sprint Planning
 At the start of this project we had a scrum until we came up with a concept that we liked.
 We then sketched out a rough architecture and database plan, and created a Trello board with tasks that need to be completed in order to finish the docs.
 Each task was allocated according to skill and fair share of the work.

-We then created a Github organisation with 3 repos, one for docs, one for front-end React and back-end.
-For this project we will be using a forking workflow as our version control.
-We will work on branches off a development branch and request to merge into the master.
-Each merge request will be checked by the other partner before approving the merge.

 We will be responsible for marking off the tasks on the Trello as we complete them and adding new tasks as they arise.